alphasoc/nfr/README.md

   namescore [command] [argument]

 Available Commands:
-  account register   Generate an API key via the licensing server account status     Show the status of your AlphaSOC API key and license listen             Start the DNS sniffer and score live events read [file]        Process DNS events stored on disk in PCAP format version            Show the Namescore binary version help               Provides help and usage instructions
+  account register       Generate an API key via the licensing server account reset [email]  Reset the API key associated with a given email address account status         Show the status of your AlphaSOC API key and license listen                 Start the DNS sniffer and score live events read [file]            Process DNS events stored on disk in PCAP format version                Show the Namescore binary version help                   Provides help and usage instructions

 Use "namescore [command] --help" for more information about a given command.
 ```